backstage/backstage/docs/features/kubernetes/troubleshooting.md

 ---

 ## Kubernetes is not showing up on Service Entities

-How to test your k8s cluster are already connected to backstage
+Sometimes, kubernetes is not showing up on service entities, we should test your k8s cluster are already connected to backstage or not.

 ```curl
 # curl request